 1. Contribution to preserving the environment (eco-friendly)

 "Going green" is a very popular trend among the hospitality industry as a whole.
 It has also become one of the most important aspects that millennials lookout for when looking for accommodations, activities, restaurants on their travel destinations.
-Green Certification would be a big plus for travel businesses.
+Green Certification would be a big plus for travel businesses and it can help with increasing customer loyalty.
 However, simple details such as paper straws on a restaurant or a hotel with reusable energy can be enough to please them.

 2. Health conscious meals